 The Trust has investment properties located on land which is leased.
 To recognize these land leases a liability has been recorded effective January 1, 2019.
 The Trust has 27 long-term land leases (affecting 26 properties).
+Of the 27 land leases, 9 are with related parties.
 Land leases expire (excluding any non-automatic renewal periods) on dates ranging from 2022 to 2084 with an average life of 33 years, with some of the leases also containing non-automatic renewal options, extending the average life of the leases to 59 years including these non-automatic renewal options.